The EPOS Multi-scale laboratories community will meet in Barcelona on November 21st-23rd, 2018, to discuss the outcomes of the

-- Teams from European and non-European countries are eligible to apply.
+- Teams affiliated with European and non-European research institutes are eligible to apply.

 - The user or the user group PI and the majority of its members must work in a country other than the country where the installation is located.

-- Only user groups that are allowed to disseminate the results in compliance with EPOS Data policy can be granted access.
+- Only user groups that are allowed to disseminate the results in compliance with the open access EPOS Data policy can be granted access.

 To enable EPOS to evaluate the TNA program, each user/user group of a supported project is requested to execute the following tasks:

-- In order to be able to fulfil EU and RI rules on TNA activity reporting, each of the selected user/user group must prepare a short (max 1-2 page) final summary report of its activity at the given facility and to give a copy to the local facility management not later than one month after the end of the visit.
+- In order to be able to fulfil EU and RI rules on TNA activity reporting, each of the selected user/user groups must prepare a short (max 1-2 page) final summary report of its activity and give a copy to the local facility management and TNA coordination team no later than one month after the end of the visit.

 - Complete the User Feedback Questionnaire.

 - Leave a copy of the raw data/results of the work conducted at the host facility.
 Produced data fall under the EPOS Data Policy of the respective RI.